 Less than 1% of youth who become refugees due to conflict have access to tertiary education (UNHCR, 2015).

-Upon reaching adolescent age, youth face additional pressures that can cause them to drop out of school.
-As children get older, it becomes more likely that vulnerable families will choose to send them to work instead of school.
+Upon reaching adolescent age, children face additional pressures that can cause them to drop out of school.
+As they get older, it becomes more likely that vulnerable families will choose to send them to work instead of school.

 In crisis contexts, education and training play a critical role in creating an environment where all young people can develop a sense of agency and purpose, gain livelihood skills, and become actors for peace and stability.
 Just 79% of young people are literate in conflict affected states compared with 93% in other countries (UNESCO, 2011).
 And yet, all too often, even where education is available in emergencies, most programs target younger primary-aged children, with too little investment in the developmental and protection rights and needs of youth.